Dealing with serious GI issues that even have your doctors stumped?

-Celiac disease (also referred to as celiac sprue) is a serious, genetic autoimmune disorder triggered by consuming a group of proteins that make up gluten, found in wheat, barley, and rye.
+Celiac disease (also referred to as celiac sprue) is a serious, genetic autoimmune disorder triggered by consuming a group of proteins that make up gluten (found in wheat, barley, and rye).

 Celiac disease is so debilitating because gluten is very prevalent in the modern American diet, even “hidden” in a variety of foods that people assume are gluten-free.
-When a person with celiac’s consumes even a tiny bit of gluten, their immune system goes into overdrive.
+When a person with celiacs consumes even a tiny bit of gluten, their immune system goes into overdrive.
 This causes their antibodies to damage the delicate parts of their intestinal tract, specifically a part of the small intestine called villi.

 Common symptoms include diarrhea, abdominal pain, low iron, chronic fatigue, depression, skin rashes, unexplained weight loss, bone loss, lactose intolerance, constant bloating, gas, and other GI issues.

-Even if you suspect you may not be struggling with celiac disease, there are many ways in which you can still react to proteins in wheat can trigger an autoimmune response.
+Even if you suspect you may not be struggling with celiac disease, there are many ways in which you can still react to proteins in wheat that can trigger an autoimmune response.